HerrKnarz/Playnite-Extensions/README.md

 Extension to quickly add, remove or toggle categories, features and tags in games through the game context menu instead of going through the edit dialog.

 - You can configure which will show up in the menu via the addon settings.
-Per default non are shown.
+Per default none are shown.
 - An icon left of the values in the menu indicates, if it is already set in all selected games (check mark in a circle), some of the selectec games (check marl withot circle) or in none (cross in circle).

 ### Planned features